kubeflow/website/content/docs/components/misc/metadata.md

 datasets, and other artifacts. _Artifacts_ are the files and objects that form the inputs and outputs of the components in your ML workflow.

+{{% alert title="Alpha version" color="warning" %}}
+This is an <b>alpha</b> release of the Metadata API.
+The next version of Kubeflow will introduce breaking changes.
+The development team is interested in any feedback you have while using the Metadata component, and in particular your feedback on any gaps in the functionality that the component offers.
+{{% /alert %}}

 ## Installing the Metadata component

 Kubeflow v0.6.1 and later versions install the Metadata component by default.